-Apart from the above mentioned events no other significant event occurred after the end of the reporting period that would require adjustment to or disclosure in these financial statements.
+Apart from the above mentioned events no significant event occurred after the end of the reporting period that would require adjustment to or disclosure in these financial statements.

-30. Personnel and Structural Changes
+32. Personnel and Structural Changes

-Structural changes: During 2018 there were no structural changes.
+Structural changes: During of 2019 there were no structural changes.